Witten-Reshetikhin-Turaev invariants for 3-manifolds from Lagrangian intersections in configuration spaces: WRT from intersections in configuration spaces

 \section{WRT from intersections in configuration spaces}

-In this part, we aim to show the intersection model for the Witten-Reshetikhin-Turaev invariants, as presented in Theorem \ref{THEOREM}.
+In this part we pass towards invariants for $3$-manifolds and aim to construct the intersection model for the Witten-Reshetikhin-Turaev invariants, as presented in Theorem \ref{THEOREM}.
 Let us fix a level $\cN \in \N$.
 As in the previous section, we start with a framed oriented link with $l$ components, which is the closure of a braid with $n$ strands. \begin{defn}(Choice of $l$ points)\\ Let us choose $l$ strands of the braid $\beta_n$ which all belong to different components of the link and denote their indices by: $p_1,...,p_l$.
 Also, we look in the $2n+1$ punctured disk and denote the symmetric of these points with respect to the middle axis by $\bar{p}_1,...,\bar{p}_l$. \end{defn}

-This time, we will use the homology of the covering of the configuration space of $n(\cN-2)+l+1$ particles in the punctured disk with $2n+3l+1$ punctures:
+This time we will use the homology of the covering of the configuration space of $n(\cN-2)+l+1$ particles in the punctured disk with $2n+3l+1$ punctures, associated to the parameters: